sherwin-ad/my_tutorials/azure/udemy-azure-administrator/AZ-104 Micrsoft Azure Administrator Practice Exam.md

     Select all answers that apply.

-    - Create an action group of type Runbook, and then select **Scale Up VM**.
+    - Create an action group of type Runbook, and then select Scale Up VM.

     - **Create an action group of type Runbook, and then select Stop VM as an action.**